 - The caregiver is unable to change the bed height manually, but is able to assist with all necessary cares in bed

-- Must meet above requirements and the member’s weight is within the capacity limits of the requested bed.
+- Must meet criteria 1 or 2 above and the member’s weight is within the capacity limits of the requested bed.
+Requests for a manual, semi-electric, or total electric bed must meet the criteria for the type of hospital bed requested

 - Pediatric hospital beds – codes: E0328 and E0329

-- Covered for members who meet criteria for the type of hospital bed requested (manual, semi-electric, total electric) and who have medical needs best met by a pediatric sized bed.
+- Covered for members who meet criteria for the type of hospital bed requested (manual, semi-electric, total electric) and who have medical needs best met by a pediatric sized bed with footboard and side rails up to 24 inches above the spring.
+Documentation should include the recipient’s height and weight and expected growth.
 The bed must be reasonably expected to meet the member’s needs for at least five years.

 - Replacement mattress/Bed rails - Including but not limited to the following codes:E0271 and E0272 for mattress and E0305, E0310 for bed rails